Steve-Kirby/Steve-Kirby.github.io/Coursework-Year1.md

   </div>
   <div class="col-xs-6">
     <h3>Assignment 4 - Literature Review</h3>
-    <p>Using Google Scholar we were to find 3 literature pieces from trusted and reliable sources based on a subject in computing science, I opted to choose AI and Machine Learning, this wasnt a suggested topic however I find this subject interesting.</p>
+    <p>Using Google Scholar we were to find 3 literature pieces from trusted and reliable sources based on a subject in computing science, I opted to choose AI and Machine Learning; this wasn't a suggested topic however I find this subject interesting.</p>
   </div>
 </div>
 <div class="row">